 The course material, consisting of a complete set of presentations and literature will be provided to the participants.
 It is recommended that the students prepare themselves with the reading material on the website.

 All participants are encouraged to make an essay on a given topic selected from the list, which is handed out at the end of the course.
-Up to 2 best essays can be selected for being published in the NuSaSET Portal as featured article or for being presented in the poster session at the next ESARDA Symposium.
+Up to 2 best essays can be selected for being published in 'The Connector', ESARDA's official Newsletter.

 Students can include this course, which can be recognised by BNEN / ENEN for 3ECTS, in their academic curriculum.
 To be quoted for this course an additional Take-Home-Exam is foreseen.